Настраиваем прокси сервер на платформе Docker

 }

-- In the config file, as shown in the code above, you can use 4 proxy options:
+- In the config file, as seen above, you can use four proxy options:

-HttpProxy— for HTTP without encryption;HttpsProxy— for HTTPS with encryption;ftpProxy— for FTP for file transfer;noProxy— for directing traffic directly.
-Similar proxy options should be used when working with the command line, depending on your proxy setup.
-After saving yourdocker proxyconfig file, the information you entered will be applied to all new containers and to existing containers loaded from the Docker repository.
+- noProxy — for direct traffic.
+The same proxy options should be used when working in the command line, depending on your proxy.
+After saving the config file docker proxy, your provided information will apply to all new containers and to existing containers loaded from the Docker repository.